 Satellite Imagery of Aerosols:

-About this Glossary There are other glossaries out there, but there aren’t many visual earth science glossaries, particularly those with a focus on satellite imagery.
+There are other glossaries out there, but there aren’t many visual earth science glossaries, particularly those with a focus on satellite imagery.
 To fill that gap, Earth Matters is working on building its own.
 Have suggestions for what we should include?
 Comment on a post or send us an email.

 NASA Earth Observatory readers may recognize this image of a long trail of clouds — an atmospheric river — reaching across the Pacific Ocean toward California.
 It appeared first as an Image of the Day about how these moisture superhighways fueled a series of drought-busting rain and snow storms.